Global stocks slip as investors await Trump’s Hong Kong response

 Despite the gathering tension and the near-daily release of grim economic data, enormous global stimulus seems to have propped up stocks.
 The S&P 500 is up 4% for the month and on track for its best May since 2009.

-MSCI’s All Country World Index , which tracks stocks across 49 countries, is on track for a 3.5% gain this week – its best weekly performance since April.
+MSCI’s All Country World Index <.MIWD00000PUS>, which tracks stocks across 49 countries, is on track for a 3.5% gain this week – its best weekly performance since April.

 The optimism stems from signs of progress in the world economy.
 The number of Americans seeking jobless benefits fell for an eighth straight week last week and New York has outlined plans for re-opening.